ibm-cloud-docs/vmwaresolutions/vcenter/vc_vsphere_upgrade.md

 {: #vc_vsphere_upgrade-procedure-vcenter-before}

 * Have your vCenter and PSC root passwords available for the following procedure.
 Use the {{site.data.keyword.vmwaresolutions_short}} console to note whether or not your vCenter Server instance version has been upgraded from V2.4 or earlier to V2.7 or later.
-* To avoid conflicts, use the IP in the upper part of the same subnet that vCenter and the PSC are currently using.
-You must use a temporary IP for the new appliance deployment.
+* To avoid conflicts, use the IP address in the upper part of the same subnet that vCenter and the PSC are currently using.
+You must use a temporary IP address for the new appliance deployment.

 #### Procedure to upgrade vCenter
 {: #vc_vsphere_upgrade-procedure-vcenter-procedure}